-- 1. What is the level of fifth-grade students' sentence construction accuracy and vocabulary use before the implementation of gamified learning? - 2.
-Does the implementation of gamified learning significantly improve these writing skills?
+- 1. How are the writing skills of the fifth-grade students at Sri Aman Suksa School for sentence construction accuracy and exposure of vocabulary before the implementation of a gamified learning approach? - 2.
+Are there any significant effects of implementing gamified learning activities on the English writing skills specifically sentence construction and vocabulary of the fifth-grade students at Sri Aman Suksa School?

-Gamified learning, which incorporates game like elements such as points, badges, leader boards, and challenges into instructional activities, has gained attention as an innovative strategy to make learning more engaging (Suryani & Permana, 2024).
+Gamified learning, which incorporates game like elements such as points, badges, leader boards, and challenges into instructional activities, has gained attention as an innovative strategy to make learning more engaging (Suryani &

+Permana, 2024).
 Unlike traditional instruction, gamification creates an interactive and enjoyable environment where learners actively participate in tasks rather than passively receiving information.
 Immediate feedback provided in gamified platforms enables students to identify and correct their mistakes quickly, promoting self-regulation and continuous improvement (Satriani et al., 2024).
 Furthermore, gamified approaches can help reduce writing anxiety by framing tasks as fun challenges, which is particularly important in cultural settings where errors are stigmatized (Nissa et al., 2024).